 - Bi the Way: Came out as bisexual after the Orlando nightclub shootings.

-- Big Applesauce: Was a native of California, but as of 2015 lives in New York City; she is a graduate of NYU.
-Her spoken-word and comedy shows (notably What Are You Afraid Of?) are held at NYC nightclubs, her play Sheeple enjoyed a run there, and she often tweets and blogs about her experiences in the city.
+- Big Applesauce: Graduated from Tisch School of the Arts at New York University in 2009; she continued to live in New York City until 2017, when she moved back to her native California.
+She performed spoken-word and comedy shows (notably What Are You Afraid Of?) at NYC nightclubs, her play Sheeple enjoyed a run there, and she often tweeted and blogged about her experiences in the city when she lived there.

 - Clark Kenting: In the Nostalgia Chick's Matilda review.
 Disguised with her hair in a bun and a thick pair of glasses.

-- Converted Fangirl: Once convinced that Doug was an asshole because of awful fans of his harassing her, now practically an honorary Channel Awesome member and good friends with both him and Lindsay.
+- Converted Fanboy: Once convinced that Doug was an asshole because of awful fans of his harassing her, now is practically an honorary Channel Awesome member and good friends with both him and Lindsay.

 - The Dreaded: When she shows up in Channel Awesome content, she generally appears as this.